dcouch440/aanimal_shelter/README.md

 touch .env
 ```

-* within your file add your key
+* within your file add your key and value (no quotes)

 ```
 FIRST_VALUE_NAME='FIRST_VALUE'